esatterwhite/release-project/services/api-service/README.md

 # API Service

-This does some api things
+This does some api things.
+And other stuff